opf/openproject/docs/user-guide/nextcloud-integration/README.md

 [Nextcloud](https://nextcloud.com/), the worlds’ most deployed on-premises content collaboration platform, and [OpenProject](https://www.openproject.org/), the leading free and open source project management software, join forces.
 For both Nextcloud and OpenProject **data sovereignty** and **open source** are an integral part of their business strategy and thus the foundation for their alliance.

 OpenProject and Nextcloud together combine project management and content collaboration and complement each other’s services.
-The collaboration of these two companies offers users a new dimension of data sovereignty and increase in productivity.
-Users will not risk compliance and data leaks by losing control over their content and can now even easily combine both systems.
+The collaboration of these two communities allows the users to link files and folders in Nextcloud with work packages in OpenProject: in OpenProject you can see all files related to a work package, and in Nextcloud you can find all work packages related to a file.
+Your project teams gain productivity as they clearly know where to find and store the files that they need for finishing a work package.
+Further it extends the Nextcloud dashboard with a widget for personal notifications from OpenProject.
+The app can also extend the search function in Nextcloud to find work packages in OpenProject.
+Also, users will not risk compliance and data leaks by losing control over their content and can now even easily combine both systems.

-The integration is available starting with Nextcloud 20 and OpenProject 12.2.
+The integration is available starting with Nextcloud 22 and OpenProject 12.2.
 To be able to use this integration the administrator of your instance should have completed the [Nextcloud integration setup](../../system-admin-guide/integrations/nextcloud) configuration.

 ## Top benefits of the integration

 The integration enables users to perform multiple actions in both Nextcloud and OpenProject:

-- Keep an eye on ongoing project activities directly in their Nextcloud instance
 - Link their Nextcloud files to OpenProject work packages via the Nextcloud interface.
 - Check which work packages are related to each file in Nextcloud.
+- Keep an eye on ongoing project activities directly in their Nextcloud instance
 - Have a clear list view of the files linked to a specific work package in OpenProject.
 - Avoid losing control of your content so there is no compliance risks or data leaks.

-## How can I use with this integration?
+## How can I use this integration?

 As a user of both Nextcloud and OpenProject you can use this integration now in the two platforms: